 Olomouc, even to other Czechs, is mainly famous for its special smelly cheese called Olomoucké syrečky (or tvarůžky).
 In reality, it’s produced in the village of Loštice outside Olomouc, but somehow it became the symbol of Olomouc.
 It’s so special that it even received its own EU trademark!

 Tvarůžky is a sort of a ripened soft cheese.
 Tvarůžky enthusiasts love the taste.
 I know a few people who just love putting it on top of a slice of bread with butter.
-I tasted it once in my life and never needed it again.
-The smell just puts me off.
+I cannot bear eating it like this, the stench just puts me off.
 BUT – all over Olomouc restaurants add the tvarůžky to their meals and that tastes delicious.
 My favorite is garlic soup with tvarůžky – the taste is a lot more subtle!

 Ololoď & Ološlap